 During those first few weeks of planning, the venue is such a key piece in your planning.
 After your budget and the rough guest count is set, your venue should be your next step.
 While venue shopping, it is easy to get caught up in what you love or hate physically about the venue.
 But there are other important questions that you need to ask while on your tour.
 Today I am sharing some of my favorite questions that apply to just about any venue.

-- Availability – if you don’t have a specific date or month in mind, at least go into your appointment with a time of year and year in mind.
+- Availability – if you don’t have a specific date or month in mind, at least go into your appointment with season and year in mind.
 Venues are booking earlier due to covid and the many couples who postponed during 2020 and 2021.

-- Number of guests that can be accommodate?
-Seated and cocktail style.
+- Number of guests that can be accommodated?
+Seated vs. cocktail style.
 It is important to know the capacities of each possible space so you have options for cocktail hour, rehearsal dinner and ceremony.

-- How many weddings and events do you book per day or per weekend.
-Some space can accommodate multiple parties in the same weekend or even the same day.
-It is good to know what options you my have and how another event could effect yours.
+- How many weddings and events do you book per day or per weekend?
+Some spaces can accommodate multiple parties in the same weekend or even the same day.
+It is good to know what options you may have and how another event could affect yours.